Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Széchenyi Spa

-The Széchenyi Spa is one of the largest in Europe, and it is not surprising considering that it has fifteen pools.
+Book tickets for the Széchenyi Spa is a must.
+It is one of the largest in Europe, and it is not surprising considering that it has 15 pools.
 In addition, it is located in a neo-Gothic building that makes the visit even more incredible.
-In this space you can book a massage, play chess in the pool or just relax in the thermal waters, always hot even when the cool of the night comes to the city.
+In this space you can book a massage, play chess in the pool or simply relax in its thermal waters, always hot even when the cool of the night arrives in the city.

-8. Take a cruise on the Danube during the afternoons of April
+3. Take a cruise on the Danube during the evenings in April

-Booking a cruise on the Danube is always a good idea if you are in Budapest, but when the spring light arrives, the plan is even better.
+Booking a Danube cruise is always a good idea if you're in Budapest, but when the spring light arrives, the plan is even better.
 The good weather allows you to go out on deck to see in detail the buildings that are appearing before your eyes.
-Add to this a guide to explain everything and a refreshment (or a glass of champagne) and you will have little doubt about whether to sign up for the plan or not.
+If we add to this a guide to explain everything and a refreshment (or a glass of champagne), surely you have little doubt about whether to sign up for the plan or not.

 The Danube has witnessed how Budapest has been growing and becoming the city it is today.
-During the itinerary, you will be able to see emblematic places such as the Parliament or the Matthias Church, as well as passing under famous bridges such as the Elizabeth, the Margaret or the Chain Bridge.
+During the itinerary, you will be able to see emblematic places such as the Parliament or the Matthias Church, as well as passing under famous bridges such as the Elizabeth, Margaret or Chain Bridges.
+You have several options available:

-9. Take a trip to Gödöllo Palace to see its gardens in springtime
+4. Take an excursion to the Godollo Palace to see its gardens in springtime

 Palace and Gardens| ©Andrey Sulitskiy